newrelic-experimental/ml-performance-monitoring/README.md

 ```
 metadata = {"environment": "aws", "dataset": "Boston housing prices", "version": "1.0"}

-# Use wrap_model() function to send your model or pipelin as parameter and use them as usual (fit, predict, ect.).
+# Use the wrap_model() function to send your model or pipeline as parameters and use them as usual (fit, predict, etc.).
-# This function will send your inference data and data_metrics automaticlly.
+# This function will send your inference data and data_metrics automatically.

 model = wrap_model(
     insert_key=insert_key,
     model=xg_reg,
     staging=True,
-    model_name="Boston XGBoost regression",
+    model_name="XGBoost Regression on Boston Dataset",
     metadata=metadata,
     send_data_metrics=True,
 )